History and Theory

-History and Theory is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of Wesleyan University.
+History and Theory: Studies in the Philosophy of History, commonly known as History and Theory, is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of Wesleyan University.
+The journal focuses on the nature of history, including the philosophy of history, historiography, historical methodology, critical theory, and time and culture.

+History

 The journal was established in 1960 by George H Nadel.
 Its current editor-in-chief is Ethan Kleinberg (Wesleyan University).
-The journal focuses on the nature of history, including the philosophy of history, historiography, historical methodology, critical theory, and time and culture.